Welcome to Icepath’s collection of translations! This site is dedicated to English translations of Japanese songs.

-I will only translate songs that have not been translated yet.
-Coz otherwise you can just find it.
-If the song has another translation that looks suspiciously like a google-translate job, I’ll do it too…
+Please note that I will only translate songs that have not been translated before, as otherwise you can just find it on Google.
+If the song has another translation that looks suspiciously like a Google-translate job, I’ll do it too.

-- For a LIST OF TRANSLATIONS done up-to-date, go here
+- For an up-to-date LIST OF TRANSLATIONS done, go here

-- VERY IMPORTANTLY, to see WHAT HAS BEEN REQUESTED and to CHECK STATUS OF TAKING REQUESTS, go HERE
+- To see WHAT HAS BEEN REQUESTED and to CHECK STATUS OF TAKING REQUESTS, go HERE

 - Before requesting, do check one of these websites to see if your potential request has already been translated

 - And finally, TO REQUEST, go here